Adelita Grijalva: Democratic response

 Democrats have criticized the delay as political and specifically motivated by Grijalva's promise to sign the discharge petition to force a vote on the Epstein Files Transparency Act as her signature would be the 218th signature, which is the minimum number of signatures required for the petition to go into effect and force a vote.
 (Note: When Grijalva was eventually sworn in on November 12, she had Elizabeth Stein and Jessica Michaels, two victims of Epstein's abuse, as her guests sitting in the House gallery.
 Grijalva then immediately signed the discharge petition.)

 On October 16, Grijalva posted a video to X in which she reported that she had received the keys to her office, but had not received passcodes to her government computers nor a government email address.
 On the same day that Grijalva posted the video, Johnson responded that he will not swear her in until the government shutdown is over, adding that "she should be working for her constituents.
 I don't know what she's doing.
 I keep seeing their political stunt videos, and they're knocking on the door, and she's not there.
 She should be in her office."

 On October 21, Arizona Attorney General Kris Mayes, a Democrat, filed a lawsuit against Johnson, seeking to force him to swear in Grijalva under the rationale that the delay is depriving the residents of Grijalva's district of congressional representation.
 Grijalva joined the lawsuit.

 On November 6, Grijalva penned an editorial published by USA Today in which she criticized Johnson for keeping the House adjourned as a justification to delay her swearing-in.

 2026

 On September 24, 2025, the day after winning the special election, she announced on Major Garrett's podcast, The Takeout, that she will run for election to a full term in 2026.

+Committee assignments

+Upon her swearing-in, Rep. Grijalva was appointed to the following committees: